dodevops/cloudcontrol/README.md

 * feature.yaml: A descriptor for your feature with a title, a description and configuration notes
 * feature.sh: A shell script that is run by the cloud control entrypoint script and should install everything you need for your new feature
+* motd.sh: (optional) If you want to show some information to the users upon login, put them here.

 If you need another flavour (aka cloud provider), add a new subdirectory under "flavour" and add a flavour.yaml describing your flavour the same way as a feature.
 For the rest of the files, please check out existing flavours for details.
 Please,